 If you are a clinician and wish to refer a patient to GOSH for treatment from Scotland, Northern Ireland, Wales, Gibraltar, Jersey, Guernsey and the Isle of Man then please contact the OVM team, as there are various criteria’s you are required to follow before making a referral to GOSH.

 For more information, please refer to the contact form on the International Private Patients' website.

 If you are a clinician and wish to refer a patient to GOSH for treatment from Anguilla, British Virgin Island, Montserrat, St Helena and Turks and Caicos Islands then please contact your local Overseas Liaison officer or the UK Department of Works and Pensions as there are various criteria’s you are required to follow before making a referral to GOSH.

 For more information, please contact the DWP via OHT.Overseasvisitorsteam@DWP.gsi.gov.uk

 Your doctor should send a copy of a recent medical report in English to the International and Private Patients (IPP) department.
 Our doctors will read the report and we will then contact you.
 This may include an admission or appointment date, the name of the consultant and details of how you can pay for any appointments and treatment.

-Find out more information about the Harris International Patient Centre.
+Find out more information about the International Private Patient Centre.